zainabrafi0/finance-flow/README.md

-# FinanceFlow — Personal Finance Dashboard Monorepo
+# FinanceFlow — Personal Finance Dashboard

 FinanceFlow is a premium, real-time personal finance manager built using a modern TypeScript stack.
 It enables users to control their portfolios, manage multi-currency accounts, create dynamic budgets with live alerts, track savings goals, and automate recurring transaction plans.